Team building and management

 Main Reasons for Team Dynamics Failures

-Although each organization has its peculiarities, there are common patterns that explain why an activity does not meet expectations.
+Although each organization has its own particularities, there are common patterns that explain why an activity does not meet expectations.
 Here are the most frequent:

 Lack of Clear Objectives